-Livestock have been always a risk mitigating asset for the poor and 94% of the beneficiary households own livestock.
-The programme promoted sustainable livestock based livelihoods model on goat rearing and poultry farming.
-Community managed livestock support system through promoting para veterinary worker at the village level for providing services like breed up-gradation, castration, vaccination, de-worming and treatment of diseases etc. are ensured which reduces the risk of mortality and increasing the production of the livestock.
-Following chart depicts the result of the above indicator based on the survey.
+Livestock have been always a risk mitigating asset for the poor and 83% of the beneficiary households own livestock.
+The programme promoted sustainable livestock based livelihoods models on goat rearing and poultry.
+Community managed livestock support system through promoting para veterinary worker at the village level for providing services like breed up-gradation, castration, treatment of diseases etc. are ensured which reduces the risk of mortality and increasing the production of the livestock.
+Following are the charts depicting results of the above indicators based on the survey.